-Garlic can burn quickly and leave a bitter taste on the pork chop.
+Garlic can burn quickly and leave a bitter taste on the Vietnamese pork chops.
 Grill over low to medium heat to avoid burning of garlic.
 If you have doubt to control the temperature correctly, omit the garlic.
 (I omit it in this recipe.)

 Cut the scallion crosswise into small pieces.
 Finely chop the white section and add to the marinade.

 Use the green section to make the scallion oil as described below.

 Watch the videoRead on: Watch the video recipe at the end of this post